Utah Admin. Code R315-262-17 - General - Conditions for Exemption for a Large Quantity Generator that Accumulates Hazardous Waste

 (C) A large quantity generator may request

-additional time to clean close, but it shall notify the Director using EPA form
+additional time to clean close, but it shall notify the director using EPA form

 8700-12 within 75 days after the date provided in Subsection

-R315-262-17(a)(8)(ii)(A) to request an extension and provide an explanation as
+to request an extension and provide an explanation as to why the additional

-to why the additional time is required.
+time is required.

-(iii) Closure performance standards for
+Closure performance standards for container, tank systems, and containment

-container, tank systems, and containment building waste accumulation units.
+building waste accumulation units.

-waste accumulation unit or facility in a manner that:
+closure, the generator shall close the waste accumulation unit or facility in a

-(I) Minimizes the need for further
+(I) minimizes the need for

 hazardous waste decomposition products to the ground or surface waters or to